 4. Prepare a job description

 In your job description, offer detailed information to attract top talent who will help you bring your product to the next level.
 That’s also when you should come up with the benefits you’ll offer to your new hires.
-And in case you need assistance with this, turn for the help of local recruiters.
+And in case you need assistance with this, turn to the help of local recruiters.

 5. Sync up with the recruiter